rentpath/clj-dotenv/README.md

     S3_BUCKET: yamlstyleforyours3bucket
     SECRET_KEY: thisisalsoanokaysecret

-Your application only needs to call dotenv.core/load-env once:
+Your application only needs to call dotenv.core/load-env once

-    (:require [dotenv.core :as dotenv])

-    (dotenv/load-env)  ;; Filename defaults to ".env"

-    (dotenv/load-env ".env.test")

-Whenever your application loads, these variables will be available in the JVM System Properties:
+Whenever your application loads, these variables will be available in the JVM System Properties.

     (System/getProperty "S3_BUCKET")

-The dotenv library is intended to be used with the environs.core library:
+The dotenv library is intended to be used with the [org.clojars.jackmorrill/environs "0.1.0"] library.

     (:require [environs.core :as environs])